maintc/rustmaps-cli/README.md

-  completion  Generate the autocompletion script for the specified shell generate    Generate custom and procedural maps open        Open generated maps in the browser tutorial    Run through the tutorial and learn to get started
+  completion  Generate the autocompletion script for the specified shell generate    Generate custom and procedural maps open        Open generated maps in the browser

 Flags:
   -h, --help               help for rustmaps